endlessm/flatpak-bundler/README.md

    existing repo.
 Defaults to `${workingDir}/repo`
  - **cleanTmpdirs**: Cleanup any tmp directories created during the build on process exit.
 Defaults to true.
 Set false for easier debugging.
- - **bundlePath**: Output location for a single file version of the flatpak.
-If non supplied, the single file flatpak will not be created.
+ - **autoInstallRuntime**: Install/update the runtime while building.
+Defaults to true if runtimeFlatpakref is set in the manifest.
+ - **autoInstallSdk**: Install/update the sdk while building.
+Defaults to true if sdkFlatpakref is set in the manifest.
+ - **autoInstallBase**: Install/update the base app while building.
+Defaults to true if baseFlatpakref is set in the manifest.
+ - **gpgSign**: The gpg key to use to sign the flatpak repo and bundle file.
+ - **gpgHomedir**: The gpg homedir to use when signing.
+ - **subject**: The single line subject to use for the flatpak repo commit message.
+ - **body**: The description to use for the flatpak repo commit message.
  - **bundleRepoUrl**: Repo url for the single file bundle.
 Installing the bundle will automatically configure a remote for this URL.
- - **subject**: The single line subject to use for the flatpak repo commit message.
- - **body**: The description to use for the flatpak repo commit message.
- - **gpgSign**: The gpg key to use to sign the flatpak repo and bundle file.
- - **gpgHomedir**: The gpg homedir to use when signing.
  - **extraFlatpakBuilderArgs**: List of extra arguments to pass to the [flatpak-builder](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder) command.
  - **extraFlatpakBuildExportArgs**: List of extra arguments to pass to the